theripper93/theripper-premium-hub/premium-changelogs/simple-timekeeping.md

+## Version 0.5.4
+- Hiding simple timekeeping in combat is now an option (default off)

 ## Version 0.5.3
 - Added and fixed dragonlance calendars
 - Weather menu now renders in two columns so that lower resolution screens don't have issues with the context menu rendering upwards due to a core context menu bug